PostHog/posthog.com/contents/docs/webhooks/microsoft-teams.md

 ### 2. Setup the webhook in PostHog

-Navigate to project settings in PostHog paste the url you copied from Teams into the "Webhook integration section".
+Navigate to [project settings](https://app.posthog.com/project/settings) in PostHog paste the URL you copied from Teams into the "Webhook integration section".

 ![Add webhook integration](../../images/docs/webhooks/webhook-integration.png)